lil-lab/nccg/README.md

 ### Perform Testing
 In this section, we will talk on how to use a saved model and perform parsing on devset.

-1.

-2. We will assume that we are performing distributed testing on Amazon AWS (you can do testing on single machine but it will take much longer).
+We will assume that we are performing distributed testing on Amazon AWS (you can do testing on single machine but it will take much longer).
 For ease, we have supplied the public AMI for NCCG given below:

 We will launch a master instance and several worker instance to do test time parsing on the dev set.

- - Run the master instance
+ - **Run the master instance**

-   1. Launch a master instance with >60GB RAM.
+   1. Launch a master instance using the above AMI.
 Run the following command upon ssh:

    ```
    cd /home/ubuntu/nccg/nn-amr-dev/
-   java -Xmx110g -jar ./NeuralAmrParserTest.jar ./experiment_ff/dev.proxy/dev.proxy.dist.exp
+   java -Xmx60g -jar NeuralAmrParser_Test.jar ./experiment_ff/dev.proxy/dev.proxy.dist.exp
    ```

- - Run the worker instance
+ - **Run the worker instances**

-   1. Launch some x number of instances (say 20).
-Make sure these instances have the NCCG code.
+   1. Launch some x number of instances (say 20) using the same public AMI.
       Paste the code below to run when the instance launch.

    ```#!/bin/bash